Research Diary #1: Starting third year of my PhD journey into trauma education

 Reflective Writing Prompts

-These reflective writing prompts are more about reflection on reading and own experiences and less about your writing development, but the two are interconnected.
-These prompts are guided by a simple model developed by Rolfe et. al. (2021) to scaffold deepens your process of understanding and move into reflexivity: What?
+These reflective writing prompts are guided by a simple model developed by Rolfe et. al. (2021) to deepens your process of understanding and move into reflexivity like a researcher would: What?
 So what?
 Now what?
 I shared a very brief introduction to the model in Humming the power of inner thoughts - by Katerina Schmitt.

 Firsts ask about, What?
 What readings did you find, save and decided are worth keeping?
 What is the theme?